 The NukAlert™ is a calibrated radiation meter that alarms when exposed to dangerous levels of nuclear radiation.
 It does not respond to relatively safe, low level radiation.
-Its primary purpose is to aid in the location and evaluation of shelter during a radiation emergency.
+Its primary utility is to aid in the location and evaluation of shelter during a radiation emergency.
 It may also be used to verify the reduction of radiation during evacuation.
 The NukAlert™ indicates radiation exposure by producing groups of audible alarm chirps about twice per minute.
 The number of chirps per group is easily counted.
 The approximate radiation intensity is indicated by the number of chirps produced per group.
 The lowest indicated level of radiation (0.1 Roentgen per hour) will cause a single chirp every 35 seconds.
 With each doubling of the radiation intensity an additional chirp is added to each alarm chirp group.
 At 0.2 R/hr the unit will double chirp every 30 seconds.
 At 0.4 R/hr it will chirp three times in a row, repeating every 25 seconds, etc. At the highest level (above 50 R/hr) the alarm will change to an uninterrupted series of siren-like sounds that become shorter and more frequent if the exposure rate continues to increase.

 What is a Roentgen?

-A Roentgen (R) is an amount of radiation.
-It is about 1% of the amount that will cause radiation sickness.
-In other words, a dose of 100 Roentgens received in a short time (days) is likely to cause radiation sickness which is generally survivable.
-Receiving more than 500 R within a few days is likely to be fatal.
+Receiving more than 500 R within a few days is more likely to be fatal, even with aggressive medical treatment.
 The dose rate at which the dose is received is expressed as Roentgens per hour (R/hr).
 Think of the dose as miles and the dose rate as miles per hour.
 The chart on the back of the NukAlert™ shows the radiation dose rate associated with each number of alarm chirps per group.
-The far right column shows the amount of time that one could receive the given dose rate before a dose of 100 R was accumulated.
-So, if the NukAlert™ ™ is alarming at the 6 chirp level (3.2 R/hr) and you stay in that same radiation field for a total of 1 hour, you will have accumulated a dose of 3.2 R. The key thing to remember is that “When you are exposed to radiation, your body absorbs a dose of radiation.”
-And, that the radiation dose is cumulative!
-So, if you are exposed to a radiation field of 3.2 R/hr, and remain there for ten hours you will accumulate a radiation dose of 32 R (3.2 R/hr X 10 hours).
+The far right column shows the amount of time (d-days, h-hours) that one could receive the given dose rate before a dose of 100 R was accumulated.

 What should I do if my NukAlert™ starts chirping?